ToNi3141/Rasterix/design.md

 The driver is build with the following components:
 - `Application`: The application is the user of the library to draw 3D images.
 - `gl`: The OpenGL C interface.
-- `RRXGL`: Main entrypoint of the library.
+- `RIXGL`: Main entrypoint of the library.
 Creates and initializes all necessary classes for the library.
 - `VertexPipeline`: Controls the vertex pipeline by collecting configurations and fetching vertices.
 - `PixelPipeline`: Controls the pixel pipeline by collecting configurations.
 - `Renderer`: Executes the transformation (optional), rasterization (optional), compiles display lists and sends them via the `IDevice` interface to the next step.